selloween/selloween.eu/content/post/receive-email-notifications-in-keycloak.md

 ### Create environment variables

-In order for our script to authenticate we will have to provide our admin credentials.
+In order for the script to authenticate we will have to provide the admin credentials.
 We do not want to store sensitive data like username and password plaintext in our code.
-Instead it is a better idea to export environment variables and assigning them to variables in our code.
-Herefore we will add them in our `run.sh` script.
+Instead it is a better idea to export environment variables and import them in our code.
+Therfore export them in the  `run.sh` script.

-Important Note: Never ever add `run.sh` or any other file containing sensitive data to a git repository!
-Therefore add this file to `.gitignore`!
-In my github repository you will find a file called run.sample.sh that can be used as template.

-`run.sh` will contain environment variables for Keycloak and SMTP settings.

-Open `run.sh`in your text editor of choice and add the following environment variables.
+Important Note: Make sure `run.sh` is never pushed to a repository.
+Add this file to `.gitignore` Open `run.sh`in your text editor of choice and add the following environment variables.
 Adjust their values accordingly.

 ```bash